 Contractual allowances result from the differences between the rates charged for services performed and expected reimbursements by both insurance companies and government sponsored healthcare programs for such services.
 Medicare regulations and the various third-party payors and managed care contracts are often complex and may include multiple reimbursement mechanisms payable for the services provided in Company clinics.
 The Company estimates contractual allowances based on its interpretation of the applicable regulations, payor contracts and historical calculations.
-Each month the Company estimates its contractual allowance for each clinic based on payor contracts and the historical collection experience, calculating the contractual allowance reserve percentage to the gross accounts receivable balances for each payor detail and accuracy with its collectability estimates.
-However, the services authorized and related reimbursement are subject to interpretation that could result in payments that differ from the Company's estimates.
+Each month the Company estimates its contractual allowance for each clinic based on payor contracts and the historical collection experience of the clinic.
+Based on the Company's historical experience, calculating the contractual allowance reserve percentage to the gross accounts receivable balances for each payor of the clinic.
+Based on the Company's historical experience, calculating the contractual allowance reserve percentage to and provided and related reimbursement are subject to interpretation that could result in payments that differ from the Company's estimates.
 Payor terms are periodically revised necessitating continual review and assessment of the estimates made by management.
 The Company's billing system does not capture the exact change in its contractual allowance reserve estimate from period to period in order to assess the accuracy of its revenues and hence its contractual allowance reserves.
 Management regularly compares its cash collections to corresponding net revenues measured both in the aggregate and on a clinic-by-clinic basis.
-In the aggregate, historically the difference between net revenues and corresponding cash collections has generally reflected a difference within approximately 1.0% to 1.5% of net revenue.
-Additionally, analysis of subsequent periods' contractual allowance reserve percentage associated with the same period end balance.
-As a result, the Company believes that a change in the contractual allowance reserve estimate would not likely be more than 1.0% to 1.5% on each balance sheet date.
+In the aggregate, historically the difference between net revenues and corresponding cash collections has generally reflected a difference within approximately 1.0% to 1.5% between the actual aggregate contractual allowance reserve percentage as compared to the estimated contractual allowance reserve percentage in the contractual allowance reserve percentage as compared to the estimates of net revenue